Shuffling cards by spatial motion: Introduction

 In Section \ref{sec:diffusionlimit} the problem is simplified under a jump-diffusion limit as follows.
 First we will consider the parameter $\lambda \rightarrow \infty$ and $s_0=1/\sqrt{\lambda}\rightarrow 0$ while keeping $D$, $U$, and $\nu_0$ fixed.
 This means that we will make a lot of short spread moves.
-Furthermore, we will make gatherings rare.
-For each $t_i$ of the PPP in Definition \ref{defn:smooshingcards} we will toss an independent coin with a probability of head given by $1/\lambda$.
-If the coin turns head, we follow \eqref{eq:gands}; otherwise we skip gathering and define \eq Z_j(t_i):= H_j(i) f_{s_0}^{w_i, \theta_i}\left( Z_j(t_{i-1}) \right) + \left(1 - H_j(i)\right)Z_j(t_{i-1}) , \quad i\in \NN, \; j\in [m]. \en Informally, per unit amount of time, we spread cards about $\lambda$ many times, each time by distance $O(1/\sqrt{\lambda})$, before gathering once.
+Furthermore, we will make gatherings rare by defining a \textit{lazy gathering model}.
+For each $t_i$ of the PPP in Definition \ref{defn:smooshingcards} we will toss an independent coin with a probability of heads given by $1/\lambda$.
+If the coin turns heads, we perform both gather and spread steps in \eqref{eq:gands}; otherwise we skip the gather step in \eqref{eq:gands} and only do the spread (with notations from \eqref{eq:gands}), \eq Z_j(t_i):= H_j(i) f_{s_0}^{w_i, \theta_i}\left( Z_j(t_{i-1}) \right) + \left(1 - H_j(i)\right)Z_j(t_{i-1}) , \quad i\in \NN, \; j\in [m]. \en Informally, per unit amount of time, we spread cards about $\lambda$ many times, each time by distance $O(1/\sqrt{\lambda})$, before gathering once.
 In fact, we gather at the jumps of a Poisson process of rate one.
 In between these jumps the Markov chain of $m$ point motion converges in law to a $2m$ dimensional diffusion with state space $D^{m}$ and reflected at the boundary.
 Thus the process evolves as a reflected diffusion that jumps according to a kernel at the points given by a Poisson process of rate one.
 This jump-diffusion is non-reversible and has reflections at the boundary of the non-smooth domain $D$.
 Hence information regarding its stationary distribution and rate of convergence cannot be inferred by standard methods.
 Nevertheless, we can bound the mixing time of shuffling thanks to our coupling scheme.

+\begin{thm} Under Assumption \ref{asmp:unbiased}, for all $m\ge 2$, the $m$-point motion under the lazy gathering model converges weakly in the Skorokhod space to a $2m$-dimensional reflected jump-diffusion model with state space $[0,1]^{2m}$ satisfying a stochastic differential equation described below in \eqref{eq:limitsde}.